Anti-parity-time symmetry hidden in a damping linear resonator: Optomechanical anti- sensor

-Making the effect of EP enhancement more clearly, we can compare the frequency splitting $\omega _{m,\pm }$ for the driving strength around the EPs with the results for the driving strength far away from the EPs.
-The frequency splitting $\omega _{m,\pm }$ for the driving strength far away from the EPs are given approximately as
+To highlight the sensing enhancement based on EPs, we compare the frequency splittings $\omega _{\pm }$ corresponding to the driving strength around or far away from the EPs.
+The frequency splittings $\omega _{\pm }$ for the driving strength far away from the EPs become